Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Unstable Performance During Generation

 \subsection{Greedy Search Misleads Evaluation}

-Since the performance on uncertain problems is unstable, a natural question is whether we can conduct evaluations based on greedy search by setting the decoding temperature to zero.
-Yet, the answer is NO, because scores on uncertain problems evaluated under greedy search cannot faithfully reflect the performance.
+One may wonder whether we can evaluate long-CoT models using greedy search.
+Yet, the answer is NO. We identify the unreliability of greedy search: results of greedy search do not faithfully reflect model performance.
 Figure \ref{fig:uncertain_certain_bar_all} (b) and (c) present the accuracy of AIME24 problems under temperature settings of $0.6$ and $0.0$, respectively.
-We can see that since greedy search enforces consistent outputs, responses on original uncertain problems are constrained, making them seem like certain problems.
-However, the performance on these problems is unstable; a small disruption to the model can flip the correctness of responses, as the accuracy of problem 11 in Figure \ref{fig:uncertain_certain_bar_all} (c) and (d).
+We can see that since greedy search enforces consistent outputs, most responses to originally uncertain problems become constrained, resulting in fewer remaining uncertain problems.
+However, the performance assessed using greedy search is unreliable: the accuracy on certain problems can change significantly with just one more training step.
+For instance, Figures \ref{fig:uncertain_certain_bar_all} (c) and (d) show that the correctness of responses to problem 11 flips from $0\%$ to $100\%$.
+Indeed, it's almost impossible for the model to solve such a challenging problem in the test set.
+For comparison, the results at temperature $0.6$, shown in Figure \ref{fig:uncertain_certain_bar_0.6_0_1}, indicate that the model maintains its performance on certain problems after one-step training.

-Furthermore, we conduct extensive runs across multiple datasets.
-As shown in Table \ref{tab:scale_runs_six_benchmarks}, performing multiple runs can help obtain more stable performance estimates.
-However, there is still no definitive number of runs that guarantees the score difference will remain below a fixed threshold.
+Furthermore, we perform extensive evaluations across multiple datasets.
+As shown in Table \ref{tab:scale_runs_six_benchmarks}, conducting multiple runs leads to more stable and reliable performance estimates.
+According to the Law of Large Numbers, the empirical average performance across independent runs or test examples converges to the true expected performance as the number of runs or test examples increases.
+Consequently, multiple runs and larger test sets produce more reliable estimates.